 The environment of the school is designed to allow the child to catch up on missed experiences and to progress to a position of emotional and intellectual stability, from which he can achieve his full potential.

 Children are entitled to the security of a structured and consistent environment.
 An environment which is fair, whilst remaining flexible to a degree that permits consideration to be given to individual circumstances.
-Sanctions are applied in a manner which is clear, open, and recorded.

 Behaviour